Family Vacation in Rome

 Pro Tips for Day 1

-• •Heads up: Skip the inside of the Colosseum later in the morning if you have not prebooked—entry queues and security lines become frustrating fast.
+• Heads up: Skip the inside of the Colosseum later in the morning if you have not prebooked—entry queues and security lines become frustrating fast.

-• •Worth knowing: The cobbles around the Roman Forum edges can be bumpy with a stroller, so stick to the smoother perimeter viewpoints rather than committing to the full archaeological interior today.
+• Worth knowing: The cobbles around the Roman Forum edges can be bumpy with a stroller, so stick to the smoother perimeter viewpoints rather than committing to the full archaeological interior today.

 Love this vibe?

-Generate a 100% custom version of this trip for your group.
+Generate a custom Rome family vacation itinerary for your group.

 Day2